Pentagon tells White House to stop politicizing military

 According to Shanahan spokesman Lt.
 Col. Joseph Buccino, Shanahan told his chief of staff on Friday to speak with the White House military office “and reaffirm his mandate that the department of defense will not be politicized.”
 Buccino said the chief of staff reported back that he delivered the message.

-Asked directly if his senior staff was aware of the White House request before the president’s visit, Shanahan said he’s been told they did not know.
+Asked directly if members of his senior staff were aware of the White House request before the president’s visit, Shanahan said he’s been told they did not know.
 He also has said he was not aware of the request and that he would never have authorized it.

+What is still unclear, however, is who at the Pentagon may have known about the request and either agreed with it or chose not to discourage it.
+It’s also not clear whether Navy leaders deliberately chose the McCain crew as one of the ships to be on holiday leave during Trump’s visit, or if other measures were taken to ensure that the McCain was not visible from where the president stood when he arrived on the USS Wasp to make remarks.

+The warship , commissioned in 1994, was originally named for the senator’s father and grandfather, both Navy admirals named John Sidney McCain.
+Last year, the Navy rededicated the ship to honor the senator as well.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.